Statistical properties of Galactic synchrotron temperature and polarization maps -- a multi-frequency comparison: Introduction

 \section{Introduction}

-Diffuse synchrotron emission dominates at radio frequencies and low-frequency part of the CMB black-body spectrum.
-In observations that target the measurement of feeble signals of cosmological origin, in particular the cosmic microwave background (CMB) and 21 cm signal from the Epoch of Reionization (EoR), modeling of synchrotron and other foreground components and their removal are important steps.
+Diffuse synchrotron emission is the dominant component of the total Galactic emissions at radio frequencies and remains a significant component up to microwave frequencies of roughly 100 GHz.
+In observations that target the measurement of feeble signals of cosmological origin, in particular, the cosmic microwave background (CMB) and 21 cm signal from the Epoch of Reionization (EoR), modelling and removing synchrotron and other foreground components (free-free emission, thermal dust emission, anomalous microwave emission (AME) etc.) are essential steps.
 For this reason, it is crucial to understand the spectral and statistical properties of each foreground component and use that knowledge as an input while developing component separation techniques~\cite{Eriksen:2004ss,Delabrouille:2008qd}.
-Small-scale fluctuations of diffuse Galactic foreground emissions are often assumed to be statistically isotropic Gaussian random fields (see e.g., \cite{Tegmark:1999ke,Jelic:2008jg,Marthi:2017}).
-It is important to test the validity of this assumption with the observed data, in particular, in the sky regions at high Galactic latitudes.
+Small-scale fluctuations of these emissions are often assumed to be statistically isotropic Gaussian random fields (see e.g., \cite{Tegmark:1999ke,Jelic:2008jg,Marthi:2017}), and it is important to test the validity of that assumption with the observed data, in particular, in sky regions at high Galactic latitudes.